vicramon/ember-tutorial/app/views/chapters/hello-world.md

 h1 Hello World
 ```

 Restart your server then visit http://localhost:3000.
 You should see 'Hello World' printed on the screen.
-If you see it, congratulations!
+If you see it then congratulations!
+You're one step closer to being an Embereño (yes, Ember devs do sometimes call themselves Embereños).
+If you don't see it, you should clone my hello world repo and see what you've done differently.

 [Commit](https://github.com/vicramon/ember-hello-world/commit/2255b0077f85aeb4d5be6cb8aee041667bc62460)

 ## Basic Debugging

-If you don't see the Hello World output then you must have screwed up big time!
-Just kidding.
-I'm going to help you figure it out.

-Open your console and you should see output that looks like the following:
+If you open your console you should see output that looks like the following:

 ```
 DEBUG: ------------------------------- ember.js?body=1:3522